bcgsc/pori/docs/developer_reference/contributing.md

 ## Releases

+### General Release Process

+In the following running example we are making the release v5.2.0

+1. Make a release branch off develop

+    ```bash
+    git checkout develop
+    git pull
+    git checkout -b release/v5.2.0
+    git push --set-upstream origin release/v5.2.0
+    ```

+2. Edit the version files (see [Versioning](#versioning) below)
+3. Set up a pull request (PR) from the Release Branch to the Master Branch

+    The PR description should match what the upcoming release notes will be.
+This gives the reviewers a chance to review the release notes as part of the PR review

+4. Once Approved and Merged, Tag a Release on Master (See [Release Notes](#release-notes))
+5. Finally, Make a PR from master to develop.
+This should just be called something like "master back to dev" and does not require a description

 ### Versioning

 Each project in PORI uses [semantic versioning](https://semver.org/).
 For python projects this should be written in the setup.py script